Koo Bon-moo: Early life

 Born on 10 February 1945 in Jinju, Korea, Empire of Japan (now South Gyeongsang Province, South Korea), Koo enrolled at Yonsei University.
 He moved to Ohio and completed his bachelor's and master's degrees at Ashland University and Cleveland State University, respectively.

 Business career

 Upon graduation from Cleveland State University, Koo returned to South Korea in 1975 and began working for Lucky Chemical, which later became LG Chem.
 He was transferred to GoldStar in 1980, and from 1983 to 1985, headed the company's Tokyo office.
 In 1995, Koo succeeded his father Koo Cha-kyung, the oldest son of LG's founder Koo In-hwoi as chairman of LG Group because of the Koo family's “male-only succession rule".
 Koo Bon-moo adopted his nephew Koo Kwang-mo in 2004, after losing his only son in 1994.
 Starting in 2017, Koo Bon-moo sought continual treatment for a brain tumor.
-He eventually ended medical treatment, and died in Seoul on 20 May 2018, aged 73.
+He eventually ended medical treatment, and died in Seoul at a hospital on 20 May 2018, aged 73.